Deeh878957/Student-Crud-App/README.md

-﻿# Create, Read, Update, and
+﻿# Create, Read, Update, and Delete